-To achieve that she had to be a pretty tough leader.
+To achieve all that she had to be a pretty tough leader.

 If you want to find out more about how she achieved so much with so little you can research it for yourself.
 But I want to focus on just one question:

-One poem that she wrote seems to summarise her core belief pretty well.
+One poem Mother Teresa wrote seems to summarise her core belief pretty well.

-The language may be different from the language you are used in your field of work, but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.
+The language might be different from the language you or I would use but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.